 BEDELL‑‑ in 1918 5 miles from Bay City and 3 from Kawkawlin, whence mail is supplied Rural Delivery.
 Two stores.

 In 1910 population 70.
 Mail to Auburn.
+Had a Post Office from 28 April 1884 to 28 February 1901.

 BENTLEY‑ was a postoffice in 1890.
 Peak population at any one time was about 500.
 Buildings, a tavern, and one or two other business places remain in the village (1969), and it has a postoffice.